 Recyclable material is no longer seen as waste, but as a resource that has a value and a global market.
 There is a demand for materials from manufacturers who reprocess them to create new products.

-Recyclable material is collected and taken to a Material Recycling Facility (MRF) run by Pure Recycling in Ettington.
+Recyclable material is collected and taken to a Materials Recycling Facility (MRF).
 The mixed material is segregated using magnets, optical sorting and other technology until the different materials are in separate waste streams.

-Materials are then transported to specialist reprocessing facilities in the UK where they are made into new products.
+Materials are then transported to specialist reprocessing facilities where they are made into new products.
 Examples of what your recycling could become are listed below: